 - ¼ c honey

 - 1 tsp mustard powder or mustard seeds (I used powder)

 - 1 cup torn mustard greens (for serving)

 - Grind together the fennel, peppercorns, salt and sugar.
 Use a coffee grinder or mortar and pestle.
 In a pinch, you can place the spices into a freezer zip and crush them with a mallet.
 Rub spice mixture all over pork chops and let them sit at room temperature for 15 minutes.

-- For serving: Toss the mostarda with the mustard greens.
+- Toss the mostarda with the mustard greens.
 Set a pork chop on each plate and top with the mostarda.
 Serve immediately.